 - We prefer color images.

 - We consider high-resolution digital image files only.
-All files will be shrunk for optimal web viewing.
+All files will be sized for optimal web viewing.
 Should an editor wish to purchase your photograph, you’ll be responsible for supplying him or her with the original, high-resolution version.
 Travel Post Monthly does not store your image and can not manage the sale for you.

 - Images must be re-titled.
 Do not use DSC_0019.jpg.
 Instead use a descriptive title.
 For example, call it “queen_victoria_hotel.jpg.”
 Please use underscores, and no spaces when re-titling your photos.